vogelito/glacierprotocol/_docs/setup/non-quarantined-hardware.md

 3. With a permanent marker, label two USB drives "SETUP 1 BOOT" and "SETUP 2 BOOT".

-    1. Remember that, per the equipment list, you should have 4 remaining USB drives -- two from one manufacturer, and two from a *different* manufacturer.
+    1. Remember that, per the equipment list, each signatory should have 4 remaining USB drives -- two from one manufacturer, and two from a *different* manufacturer.

 4. Run a virus scan on the Setup Computers.
 If you don't have virus scanning